 - Inability to dorsiflex (backward bending and contracting of the foot).

 How is an Achilles tendon injury treated?

-Some of these injuries can be treated without surgical intervention with protective boots and physical therapy; however catastrophic ruptures generally require repair.
+Some of these injuries can be treated without surgical intervention via protective boots (CAM boot) and physical therapy; however, ruptures may require surgical repair.
 Long-standing tendonosis that results in a Haglund deformity (a bony enlargement on the back of the heel) may require surgical correction.

-Why come to the International Center for Limb Lengthening for treatment of Achilles tendon injuries?
+Why choose the International Center for Limb Lengthening for treatment of Achilles tendon injuries?

 The International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible, because our doctors approach these problems from both a podiatric and orthopedic perspective.
 Dr. Siddiqui has been trained in minimally invasive approach to Achilles tendon repair which facilitates faster healing and recovery compared to traditional large open incisions.